LandSharkFive/NTreeOne/README.md

 ## Performance

 Performance is good.
 Performance depends on the number of items.
+Tree Size grows by 60 at each level: 60, 3K, 216K, 12M and 777M.

 | Items | Time | Memory | Height |
 | --- | --- | --- | --- |